Attention Treaty #3 Post Secondary Students

 2. What happens after I find an employer and the employer has agreed to hire me under the Career Employment Match Program?

-If the employer has agreed to hire you, complete the CEM 2022 Application Package form.
-The employer will also have to complete the Employer Application section in the application.
-Please contact Tracey Councillor, Youth Programs Co-ordinator at 1-800-545-5113, ext 261 or email: [email protected] for further information.
+If the employer is eligible and has agreed to hire you, complete the attached Student Application form.
+The employer will also have to complete the attached Employer Application form.
+Please contact Misty Castle, Youth Programs Co-ordinator at 1-800-545-5113, ext 230 or email: [email protected] for further information.

-Applications will be accepted starting April 08, 2022.
-The application process will continue until the available budget is committed at which time a notice will be posted and any applications received after this notice will be returned.
+Applications will be accepted starting March 20th, 2023.
+The application process will continue until the available budget is spent.
 We encourage students to start their job search as soon as possible.

-There is an increasing demand on the CEM program.
-With limited funding, not all applications may receive the level of funding as requested or may be assessed against other priorities.
+With limited funding; not all applications may receive the level of funding as requested or may be assessed against other priorities.